UniExeterRSE/intro-to-isca/_episodes/02_isca.md

 ```
 The authors would like to acknowledge the use of the University of Exeter High-Performance Computing (HPC) facility in carrying out this work.
 ```
-Also, when you submit your paper or article to Symplectic please add ARC - Isca as an Unclassified Label.
+Also, when you submit your paper or article to Symplectic please add ARC - ISCA as an Unclassified Label.

 ## Associated resources